pji/life/README.rst

 *   (Done.)
 Display current generation number.
 *   (Done.)
 Save as cells format.
 *   (Done.)
 Read RLE files.
+*   (Done.)
+Read/write metadata from/to files.
+*   Store user name in a configuration file.
 *   Look at more efficient algorithms for GoL. (bitpack?, striding?)
 *   Allow editing to increase and decrease brush size.
 *   Allow editing to place -ominos.
 *   Allow editing to place rotated -ominoes.
 *   Allow editing to place agars.
 *   Show previous generation as a different color.
+*   Download patterns from URLs.